-Therefore how should one respond to another who rejects the Bible‟s authority?
-Certainly not by jettisoning the use of God‟s Holy, inerrant Word to mankind!
+Therefore, how should one respond to another who rejects the Bible’s authority?
+Certainly not by jettisoning the use of God’s Holy, inerrant Word to mankind!
 In the past, too many a legislator has been intimidated into doing this.
-To do so is to give one’s opponent the home court advantage.
-One now must prove their case with similar, inferior epistemological sources.
-By abandoning Scripture one in essence elevates all opposing ideologies to a competitive level.
-Such is to be avoided by the mature believer.
+To do so is to give one’s opponent the home-court advantage.
+If we do that, we will have to prove our case with similar, inferior epistemological sources.
+By abandoning Scripture, we in essence, elevate all opposing ideologies to an equal level.
+This is to be avoided by the mature believer.
 Please allow me the opportunity to develop this idea herein.

 Notice the loud exclamation of this passage: Man inherently knows about God and His ways.
-God‟s ways are “evident within them” states the Apostle.
+God’s ways are “evident within them” states the Apostle.
 In other words, man has a conscience that has been given to him by his Creator.
 The conscience is an instinctive function and ability of the brain that provides man with the capability to ascertain good from evil.
-Such a phenomenal ability is part and parcel with being created in the image of God.
+Such a phenomenal ability is part and parcel to being created in the image of God.
 Herein is the ability to pass judgment on one’s own thoughts and actions.
 In Romans 2:15, Paul brings further light and definition to this wonderful internal moral compass speaking about mankind, stating:

-…in that [mankind] shows the work of the Law written in their hearts, their conscience bearing witness and their thoughts alternately accusing or else defending them . . .
+. . . in that they show the work of the Law written in their hearts, their conscience bearing witness and their thoughts alternately accusing or else defending them . . .

 THE HUMAN MIND IS CREATED BY GOD AND IS THEREFORE IN ITSELF NATURALLY REVELATIONAL OF GOD.”5

-Fascinatingly, when speaking to the West Point graduates in June of 2002, President George W. Bush revealed his personal and profound understanding of the conscience of man and that truth is evident within them, stating, “Moral truth is the same in every culture, in every time, and in every place.”6 In the context of this quote it is evident that the President holds to this truth as a foundational presupposition for the way in which he governed and led.
+Fascinatingly, when speaking to the West Point graduates in June of 2002, President George W. Bush revealed his personal and profound understanding of the conscience of man and that truth is evident within stating, “Moral truth is the same in every culture, in every time, and in every place.”6 In the context of this quote, it is evident that the President holds to this truth as a foundational presupposition for the way in which he governed and led.
 All officeholders should aspire to the same.
-There is no need or responsibility to educate those who would destroy break the law written in their hearts.
-In one sense there is no need to educate a fellow legislator on a moral issue .
-“That which is known about God is evident within them, for God [has already] made it evident to them.”
-They already know what is the morally right thing to do, it is just that they suppress it.
+There is no need or responsibility to educate those who would destroy or break the law written in their hearts.
+In one sense, there is no need to educate a fellow legislator on a moral issue . . . that which is known about God is evident within them, for God [has already] made it evident to them.
+They already know the right thing to do morally, it is just that they suppress it.

 In context, Cain had just murdered his brother.
 Accordingly, he knew very well where his brother was!
 Abel was dead.
-And so Cain lied about it to God and made up an excuse.
-His phrase, “Am I my brother‟s keeper?” was ripe with arrogant sarcasm because Abel was a “keeper” of the sheep (Gen 4:2).
-Why did Cain lie about this unless or course he was covering up something and he was fraught with guilt?
+And so, Cain lied about it to God and made up an excuse.
+His phrase, “Am I my brother’s keeper?” was ripe with arrogant sarcasm because Abel was a “keeper” of the sheep (Genesis 4:2).
+Why did Cain lie about this unless of course, he was covering up something and he was fraught with guilt?
 The chronological point: How else did Cain know that what he had done was wrong apart from his conscience?

-By way of recap, we have seen that it is not that man doesn’t know of God‟s existence or what constitutes sin, rather it is that he suppresses it.7 Even though man has a God-given sensing ability internally and externally to inherently know what is right and what is wrong, Scripture says that he willfully attempts to suffocate it.
+By way of recap, we have seen that it is not that man doesn’t know of God’s existence or what constitutes sin, rather it is that he suppresses it.7 Even though man has a God-given sensing ability internally and externally to inherently know what is right and what is wrong, Scripture says that he willfully attempts to suffocate it.
 Why?
-John 3:19 and 20 states,
+John 3:19-20 reads:

 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
 For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed.

-Man‟s corruption of God‟s morality does not stem from a lack of education.
-Rather it is the educated and calculated willful rebellion of God‟s precepts that characterizes every sinner.
-While some may display this rebellion in active, outward ways, and to a higher degree, others are passive in their resistance and hostility toward their maker.
-As a matter of fact, in the book of Romans, chapter eight, every unbeliever is said to be at war with God (v.
-7) (cf. Col. 1:21).
-As seen in John 3, this aggressive suppression of moral truth extends out of the evilness of man‟s sinning ways.
+Man’s corruption of God’s morality does not stem from a lack of education.
+Rather it is the educated and calculated willful rebellion of God’s precepts that characterizes every sinner.
+While some may display this rebellion in active, outward ways and to a higher degree, others are passive in their resistance and hostile toward their maker.
+As a matter of fact, in the book of Romans 8:7, every unbeliever is said to be at war with God (cf. Colossians 1:21).
+As seen in John 3, this aggressive suppression of moral truth extends out of the evilness of man’s sinning ways.
 This is further illuminated by the following passages that highlight his bias in the direction of, and towards sin.

 Mankind’s Bias Toward Sin